haison-ai/FinancialETL/FinancialETL/README.md

 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         financialetl and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         project_name and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │